I have found on any of the dating sites that they do in deed keep your info - Adotas

 I deleted my photos, and changed my profile info to “N/A”, cancelled, then deleted my profile, yet it still remained active for the remainder of my subscription.
 Removing photos and profile info (about-me, perfect-date, etc) was the only way to remove me from the playing-field, but you will still get emails and updates via email (so turn those off too).

 Email zoosk on the faq page and ask them to delete your profile and they will do that.
 Yes it is not a very friendly site.
-I deleted my account but had to send an email to zoosk and have it deleted
+I deleted my account but had to send an click here for more info email to zoosk and have it deleted

-For the most part, all dating sites on computers are just full of scammers!

-You must cancel the account (financial part) then deactivate (dating part).
-I found it to be a two part process.

 They maintain inactive profiles to make people feel the site has lots of members.
 Remove all pictures.
 Change personal information to ludicrous parameters (I’m 98 years old, and only 3 feet tall) Clear all the information you can Hopefully noone is dumb enough to fall for my “profile”